CHIEF COUNTY ASSESSMENT OFFICE

-The Madison County Maps and Plats GIS Division performs many functions within the public and private sector.
-Enforcement of the 765 ILCS Section 205 Plat Act and maintenance for the Chief County Assessment Office Tax Maps (2300 maps) are the two primary responsibilities.
+The Madison County Maps and Plats GIS Division performs many functions within the public sector.
+Enforcement of 765 ILCS Section 205 Plat Act and maintenance for the Chief County Assessment Office Tax Maps (2325 maps) are the two primary responsibilities.
 All new subdivision/condominium plats, annexation/de-annexation ordinances and roadway dedication/vacation plats are also reviewed by our office prior to recording to ensure compliance with state statutes.
 Parcel lines, municipal boundaries, fire districts, school districts and all other taxing district boundaries and maps are maintained along with an up-to-date history record of all property ownership dating back to 1958.

-To aid Surveyors, Engineers and the General Public, Township Section and Quarter Section files are also available in Maps & Plats.
-These files provide a database, consisting of surveys, drawings, subdivision plats and miscellaneous other documents, that assists individuals in determining legal property line boundaries.
+To assist surveyors, engineers and the general public, Township Section and Quarter Section files are also available in Maps & Plats.
+These files provide a database consisting of surveys, drawings, subdivision plats and miscellaneous other documents, that assists individuals in determining legal property line boundaries.
 These paper copies have been preserved on compact disk in the identical format to the Tax Maps (See Appendix B for more information).